sti136/financial_accounting_note/README.md

 This project is to record the learning note of the financial accounting,it is offered by coursera.
 I am writing it with reference to two accounting courses.
+Please enjoy the learning note.Hope it can help you.